How Churches can Overcome a Toxic Culture-

 But here’s the thing:

 No one looking at the Ephesian church from the outside would have suspected there was a problem.
-Even most folks who attended the Ephesian church were likely unaware of the problems lurking just below the surface.
+Even most of the folks who attended the Ephesian church were likely unaware of the problems lurking just below the surface.
 The leaders were clueless.
 Leaders at this stage almost always lack any kind of real self-awareness.
 As a result, they thought everything was fine.
 And why not?
 All the externals looked awesome.
 Those who taught were skillful, polished and well-educated.
 The doctrine espoused was solid.
 No one deviated from orthodoxy.
 The church leadership avoided getting involved with problematic people or divisive issues.
 The money was rolling in and the attendees willingly suffered hardship for Jesus (Revelation 2:2-3).

 But.